geraltofrivia/thesis-domainadv-recurrentlm/scratch.md

 What's happening?
 No clue!~~ [FIXED: Was a bug in code.]

 ~~* Loss scaling factor 0.5 -> disproportionate focus on improving both aux and normal loss (both loss decreasing).~~

-## Exp Schedule

-1. Run DANN code with lambda = 1.0 and see if it works as we want.
-1. What happens when we run main.py without DANN?

-    1. What happens when we run main.py without tied weights without DANN?
-        Kinda like when we run phase2.py without tied weights.

 ----------------------------------------------------------------